 Adding flood insurance does have a 30-day waiting period, so keep that in mind if you are considering getting it for your home.
 You cannot wait until it looks like a major storm is going to hit your area and call to get flood insurance added on right away.

 - Make sure to document all of your contents before a storm hits.

-It is a good idea to have an inventory of all of your belongings if you have to file a claim for the contents of your home.
+It is a good idea to have an inventory of all of your belongings if you have to file a hurricane damage claim for the contents of your home.
 The easiest thing to do is to take pictures and videos of each of the rooms within the home—don’t forget the garage and/or storage shed—prior to a storm hitting.